MacOjong/programmingIntroduction/README.md

-# programmingIntroduction
+# Introduction to Programming
-my repository for programming tutorials in python and javascript
+my repository of introduction to programming in python and javascript